Application requirements, MSE and WE

 Information about the Duolingo English Test Info on the test, costs, and more.

-Three letters of recommendation, written in English, are required with at least two of the three from faculty/academic references.
+Three letters of recommendation, written in English, are required.
+At least two of the three should come from faculty/academic references.
 The purpose of these references is to gain a candid assessment from the reference about the applicant's ability to perform well in graduate level course work and carry out research. *

 OSU Admissions requires recommendation letters to be uploaded to the applicant's file by the recommender (instructions will be provided to the reference).

 Any reference letter that appears to have been generated by the student will be considered invalid and will not be accepted by the Graduate Studies Committee.